Greg Lloyd

-Gregory Lenard Lloyd Sr. (born May 26, 1965) is an American former professional football player who was an outside linebacker in the National Football League (NFL), primarily with the Pittsburgh Steelers.
+Gregory Lenard Lloyd Sr. (born May 26, 1965) is an American former professional football player who was a linebacker in the National Football League (NFL), primarily with the Pittsburgh Steelers.
 He was named to five Pro Bowls and three All-Pro teams.

 College career

-Lloyd attended Fort Valley State University, where he was a three time All-Southern Intercollegiate Athletic Conference (SIAC) selection, a three time team Defensive MVP, and as a senior, he was the SIAC Player of the Year, and a first-team Sheridan All-American selection.
+Lloyd attended Fort Valley State University, where he was a three-time All-Southern Intercollegiate Athletic Conference (SIAC) selection, a three-time team Defensive MVP, and as a senior, he was the SIAC Player of the Year, and a first-team Sheridan All-American selection.
 He was also a member of Kappa Alpha Psi fraternity.

 Professional career

 Lloyd did not receive an invitation to the NFL Scouting Combine, but did play in the Heritage Bowl.
-Pittsburgh Steelers' scouts viewed a videotape of the Lloyd in the historically black college All-Star Game and were impressed by his ability to play sideline-to-sideline as he exhibited a bit of a mean streak.
+Pittsburgh Steelers' scouts viewed a videotape of Lloyd in the historically black college All-Star Game and were impressed by his ability to play sideline-to-sideline as he exhibited a bit of a mean streak.
 Steelers' scout, Tom Donahoe, flew to Atlanta and drove 2 1/2 hours to Fort Valley State to work out Lloyd and was further impressed.

-The Pittsburgh Steelers selected Lloyd in the sixth round (150th overall) of the 1987 NFL Draft.
-Lloyd was the 28th linebacker drafted in 1987.
+The Pittsburgh Steelers selected Lloyd in the sixth round (150th overall) of the 1987 NFL draft.
+Lloyd was the 28th linebacker drafted in 1987 by then Steelers coach Chuck Noll.

-On July 28, 1987, it was reported that Lloyd had suffered a sprained left knee in training camp.
-Lloyd's knee injury sidelined him for his entire rookie season in 1987 and most of the 1988 season.
-He became a starter during the 1989 season at outside linebacker where he excelled.
+On July 28, 1987, it was reported that Lloyd had suffered a sprained left knee in training camp, which sidelined him for his entire rookie season in 1987 and most of the 1988 season.
+He was a starter during the 1989 season as an outside linebacker and he excelled.
 He became the emotional and fiery leader of the Steelers defense after the retirement of inside linebacker David Little.
-Lloyd teamed with cornerback Rod Woodson to give the Steelers two of the most dynamic and dominating defensive players in the game.
-Both Lloyd and Woodson were drafted in 1987 by then Steelers coach Chuck Noll.
+Lloyd teamed with cornerback Rod Woodson, whom he got drafted with, to give the Steelers two of the most dynamic and dominating defensive players in the game.

 Later career

-Lloyd remained the starter through the 1997 season, missing almost the entire 1996 season with a knee injury and several games in 1997 due to a staph infection.
+Lloyd once again missed the entire 1996 season due to another knee injury.
+He then returned as a starter in the 1997 season but missed several games due to a staph infection.
 He was named to five Pro Bowls and three NFL All-Pro teams during this time.
 Lloyd left the Steelers in 1998 and played for the Carolina Panthers before retiring.
 A true leader and student of the game, Lloyd continued to impact the Steelers defense while injured from the sideline by teaching young linebackers Chad Brown and Jason Gildon the finer points of Steelers linebacking tradition.

 In 2020, the Steelers inducted him into their Hall of Honor.